helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 ## Stakeholders

 - **MOBILE Makers** - Manufacturers wishing to create MOBILE hardware will be required to adhere to the requirements within this HIP.
+- **MOBILE Deployers** - MOBILE deployers who purchase 5G equipment from non-compliant MOBILE Makers may be unable to onboard their equipment, and will need to request a refund with the manufacturer.

 ## Detailed Explanation
-This HIP imposes MOBILE Makers must create a new MOBILE Maker Escrow Wallet in which they will not have access to withdraw funds from.
+This HIP imposes the Helium Foundation, on behalf of MOBILE Makers, to create a new MOBILE Maker Escrow Wallet in which the Maker will not have access to withdraw from.
 Additionally, MOBILE Makers must satisfy the four below requirements prior to being awarded a Maker Key.
 This HIP will classify MOBILE Makers into three (3) tiers.
 Please note, approval of this HIP will serve as Nova Lab’s subDAO approval.
-As such, Nova Labs will have satisfied all four requirements to this HIP.

 ### MOBILE CBRS Hotspots Only (Tier 3)
 1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)